So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 3. Engine May Lock Up

-When the oil is overfilled it may also find its way into the cylinder.
+When you overfilled lawn mower with oil it may also find its way into the cylinder.
 This makes the engine turn over very hard.
 If the oil gets past the rings, due to wear, it could lock up the engine.
-This is what is known as hydrolocked.
+This is what is known as hydro-locked.

 5. Engine May Blow Gaskets

 The engine problems from overfilling with engine oil are mostly the same in twin-cylinder engines.
 The excess pressure from overfilling may blow gaskets.

 Replacing gaskets on a twin-cylinder engine is more expensive than repairs on a push mower engine because you will have to remove the engine from the mower resulting in additional labor costs.

 Adding a little additional oil may not seem like a big deal, but it is actually a huge deal that can result in requiring a significant repair or an engine replacement.

 So when doing oil changes or adding oil look twice and only add what is required by your engine manufacturer and don’t assume going over the required amount and adding too much oil will be okay.